iamjoncannon/jenius_react_server_components/README.md

 1. `Ultra fast, concurrent pageloads`, strong user experience- initial js bundle is slimmed down, with flexiblity to granularly select js (client components) that are required to support features.
 This is a benefit highlighted by the core React team.
 Example-- "sanitize-html" in /app/ArtistFeatureCard.jsx is 71kb and can stay on the server.
 This reduction more than makes up for the size of the streamed jsx.

 2. We get a `no cost, typed contract` between the client app and server that is just React props-- no need to write DSL objects (GraphQL, gRPC) or define separate types in different layers of the stack.
-The dx makes the server/client feel like one unified application.
+The dx makes the server/client feel like one unified application (similar to gRPC).

 3. `Data rich application without any fetching interface`-- reduce dependence on react-query, rtk-query, apollo-query, etc. The client side rsc shell encapsulates and handles ajax transactions.